 As a graduate, I worked in the Australian Commonwealth Department of Defence and Department of Finance.
 I then took time to be a full-time mother, before returning to the workforce in an administrative role in a small NSW public primary school.

 My book The Missing Monument Murders appeared in 2016.
-It describes dark deeds related to Jane Austen's relative, the Leighs, at Stoneleigh Abbey in the early nineteenth century.
+It describes dark deeds related to Jane Austen's relatives, the Leighs, at Stoneleigh Abbey in the early nineteenth century ...
+The Australian's review

 “Self-Control: the Neglected Key to Learning.”
 Quadrant vol LIV.10, October 2010, 70-75.

 “Virtue to Grace: Self-Control in the Roman World.”
 Classicum vol XXXIII.2, October 2007, 5-18.

 “Nothing too Much: Self-Control from Homer to Aristotle.”
 Classicum vol XXXII.2, October 2006, 19-31.

 “Instruction With Amusement: Jane Austen’s Women of Sense.”
 Renascence Vol. LX, No. 1, Fall 2007, 3-16.